 *Rounded to nearest quarter hour

-A short instructional video is sent to students that explains how to enter their time.
+A short instructional can be found on our Workday training videos website.
+Employees should submit their time every week in order to get paid accurately and timely.
 It is the supervisor's responsibility to ensure student employees are familiar with this process and to ensure timesheets are submitted according to the payroll deadlines.

 Supervisors are responsible for verifying the accuracy of hours reported.
 The person signing as the supervisor will have direct knowledge of the hours worked as they appear on the timesheet.
 These timesheets are official records and as such, are subject to scrutiny through audits and program reviews from institutional, state, and federal regulatory agencies.
 The supervisor is accountable and will be held responsible for the accuracy of these records.

-Students are required to submit their timesheet to their supervisor by the entry deadline listed on the payroll calendar.
-Supervisors are required to approve their student's timesheet on WebOPUS by the approval deadline listed on the payroll calendar.
-Students whose timesheets are not submitted or approved by the deadline will be required to request a manual timesheet from firstname.lastname@example.org and their pay may be delayed.
-Any manual work-study timesheets turned in more than 30 days late will be paid out of departmental funds, not work-study funds.
+Students are required to submit their timesheet to their supervisor every week and no later than the entry deadline listed on the payroll calendar.
+Supervisors are required to approve their student's timesheet in Workday by the approval deadline listed on the payroll calendar.
+Students whose timesheets are not submitted or approved by the deadline will not be paid until they submit their time and the time is approved in Workday and their pay may be delayed.

 Students paid through the work-study program must qualify for the award each year.